Dolskiiii/Precious-Report/README.md

 ## Steps

 Download and review the Precious Report.docx to see the steps taken for the report.
-If you would like to review the image for yourself, download the Precious.E01 file.